MultiverseLearningProducts/swe/src/mod1/wk1/day2.md

 ### Running in test mode

 Most testing frameworks have built into them a setup phase and a teardown phase.
 During the setup phase you get things ready for your tests.
-For us in the setup phase we need to start our server so that it is running and ready to receive requests.
+For us, in the setup phase we need to start our server so that it is running and ready to receive requests.
 Once the server is running the tests will begin.
-Once all the tests have completed our framework will run the teardown phase, during this phase we close down our server so it stops gracefully.
+Once all the tests have completed, our framework will run the teardown phase, during this phase we close down our server so it stops gracefully.
+Often setup invovles seeding a database and teardown involves resetting it to the state before the test ran.
 Integration tests will often have setup and teardown phases that have to run each time the tests run.

 ### Rethinking the server

 In our tests we will want to get hold of the server object (it's called `app`).
-At the moment we define and configure the server and start it in the same file.
+At the moment, we define and configure the server and start it in the same file.
 Lets not do that.
 Change your code to just export the `app` object:

 ```javascript
 // app.listen(3000, () => console.log('server docs http://localhost:3000/api-docs'))